 A common bile duct stone can be removed by performing Endoscopic Retrograde Cholangiopancreatography (ERCP).

-After the patient is deeply sedated, the physician passes a flexible tube (endoscope) through the mouth, esophagus and stomach and into the beginning of the small intestine called the duodenum.
+After the patient is deeply sedated, the provider passes a flexible tube (endoscope) through the mouth, esophagus and stomach and into the beginning of the small intestine called the duodenum.
 At this location, the bile duct drains into the intestine through a small nipple-like opening called the papilla.
 A plastic tube called a catheter is then passed through the scope, into the papilla and up into the bile duct.
 Contrast material is then injected into the ducts and images are obtained using an x-ray machine.

 After the presence of a stone is confirmed a small incision is made through the sphincter muscle using a wire attached to the side of the catheter.
 The stone can then be pulled out of the duct into the small intestine.